< Back to blog

 The first scheduled case may start on time.
 The third case of the day often does not — because the two that preceded it ran long.
 Research across 66,561 OR cases published in Anesthesiology found that surgeons and schedulers systematically underestimate case duration by 22 minutes for every 8 hours of used OR time [3].
 The problem is not a few outlier cases with deliberate padding; it is a slight, persistent bias across many cases that compounds through the day.

 A separate peer-reviewed study found that surgeons overestimate case duration 32% of the time and underestimate 42% — meaning the error is directionally random, but the net daily effect tilts toward running long [4].
 EHR-based historical averages do not solve this: they average across all patients, all conditions, all surgeon variations, and all team compositions.
-They cannot account for the specific patient in Room 4 with a BMI of 41 and a complex history that adds 18 minutes to a laparoscopic case that's "usually 90 minutes."
+They cannot account for the specific patient in Room 4 with a BMI of 41 and a complex history that adds 18 minutes to a laparoscopic case that is usually 90 minutes.

 The downstream effect is immediate.
 A first-case overrun of 25 minutes rolls the second case 25 minutes late.
 If the second case also runs slightly long, the third case is 40 minutes behind by the time the block reaches mid-morning.
 None of these overruns required an emergency.
 They required only the normal variance inherent to surgery.